rlpacheco/search_filters_database/README.md

 **Contact for feedbacks and corrections**: rleitepacheco@hotmail.com

+**Disclaimer**: We did not develop any of the filters referenced in this compilation.
+We provided a direct reference from where filters where extracted.
+Please, cite the original source when using any of the filters available here.

-# Useful resources
+# Useful resources for developing a search strategy

-* References for multiple search filters
+* References for multiple search filters:
 * https://sites.google.com/a/york.ac.uk/issg-search-filters-resource/home?authuser=0

 ------------------------------------------------------------------------------------------------------------------------------------------------------------